Reading Time: 4 minutes

 The role of the AA sponsor is vast.
 Here are just some of the things you can expect from a good sponsor.

-- Guidance and support: The primary role of the AA sponsor is guide you through the Rooms and to give you the recovery support you need.
+- Guidance and support: The primary role of the AA sponsor is to guide you through the Rooms and give you the recovery support you need.

 - A sympathetic ear: When you just need to vent, your sponsor is there to lend an ear.